 - 4.1 Membership of the library is available to all registered students and is subject to library regulations.
-These regulations are published on the Study @ Unisa website, which is available on the Unisa website. - 4.2 Students living outside of South Africa also qualify for library membership, but services will depend on whether the student's environment provides the infrastructure required fora specific service. - 4.3 The library does not stock prescribed books.
+These regulations are published on the library website, which is available on the Unisa website. - 4.2 Students living outside of South Africa also qualify for library membership, but services will depend on whether the student's environment provides the infrastructure required for a specific service. - 4.3 The library does not stock prescribed books.
 Prescribed books must be purchased by the student for extensive, ongoing use for the duration of their studies.
-Limited copies of prescribed books may be purchased by the library forreference purposes. - 4.4 To gain access to the services (electronically), students must visit the library webpage www.unisa.ac.za/library, click on "login" and create a PIN.
+Limited copies of prescribed books may be purchased by the library for reference purposes. - 4.4 To gain access to the services (electronically), students must visit the library webpage www.unisa.ac.za and create a PIN.
 Please visit the Unisa library website for more information. - 4.5 Examination results of students who fail to return library material by the due date will be withheld until the material has been received or until the replacement cost of each item and all outstanding administrative costs have been paid in full.
-Re-registration will also not be possible until everything indicated above has been submitted and / or paid.
+Re-registration will also not be possible until everything indicated above has been submitted and/or paid. - 4.6 Through a partnership of the Committee of Higher Education Libraries of South Africa (CHELSA), postgraduate master's and doctoral students are able to access libraries of participating institutions of higher learning. - 4.7 If a Unisa student wishes to use the library and information services of another university library, the student needs to obtain a signed standard letter of introduction from the Executive Director: Library and Information Services at Unisa and present the letter to the head of the hosting university library for acceptance.